kunjee17/fnconf18-scaling-elmish-app/slides/index.md

         | ChangeValue of string
 ```

-' Your routine model.
-With 1 property of type String.
-To change that we need to pass message of value string.
+' Your routine model with a single property of type String.
+To change that we need to pass the message of value string.

 ---